LukaLiegis/quant/README.md

 beta_calculation: A comparison of different ways of calculating beta for a specific asset.

-momentum: A backtest of a momentum strategy based on multiple asset classes.
+momentum: A systematic time series momentum strategy with volatility adjusted position sizing across all asset classes.

 waymo_long: A not so serious approach of trying to go long waymo by removing all of Google's other businesses from its stock price.